-Updated Wednesday evening by meteorologist Travis Knudsen on February 10, 2016.
+Updated Thursday evening by meteorologist Travis Knudsen on December 8, 2016.

 Today's Record Temperatures